Constitution of the Southern Counties Amateur Bands Association

 7.3 Executive Committee Meeting (ECM)

 ECMs shall be held at least quarterly, and will discuss matters pertinent to running scaba.
-Any Member may attend, provided notice has been given to the scaba Secretary prior to the meeting, however they may be asked to leave the meeting at any point that the Chairperson feels it is appropriate for the Executive Committee to discuss a matter privately.
+Any Individual Member or representative of a Member band may attend, however they may be asked to leave the meeting at any point that the Chairperson feels it is appropriate for the Executive Committee to discuss a matter privately.

 7.4 Forum Meetings

-Forum meetings shall follow on from the AGM or ECM and shall be open to any Member or representative of a Member band, without prior notification to the scaba Secretary.
+Forum meetings shall follow on from the AGM or ECM.
+Any Individual Member or representative of a Member band may attend.

 8. General

-a) the scaba Contesting and Registration Rules (appendix 3) shall apply at all full band contests organised by scaba.
-They are binding on all entrants, whether Member or Non-member bands.
-They are available on the scaba website.
+a) the scaba Contesting and Registration Rules shall apply at all full band contests organised by scaba.
+They are binding on all entrants, whether Member or non-member bands, and are available on the scaba website, HERE.
 The Rules may be amended by majority vote at any Executive Committee Meeting.

 b) additional rules and conditions for solo, duet, quartet and ensemble contests may apply to these contests only.
-They are binding on all entrants, whether Member or Non-member bands.
-They will be available on the scaba website.
+They are binding on all entrants, whether from Member or non-member bands, and will be available on the scaba website.
 The rules and conditions may be amended by majority vote at any Executive Committee Meeting.

 9. Dissolution

 If the Executive Committee considers that scaba should be dissolved, for whatever reason, they must call an EGM to discuss and decide the matter.
-If that meeting decides that dissolution is necessary, the Officers of the association plus one other Member elected by that EGM shall act as Trustees for the Members in the proceedings.
+If that meeting concludes that dissolution is necessary, the Officers of the Association plus one additional Member band representative, elected by the EGM, shall act as Trustees for the Members in the dissolution proceedings.

 Appendices to Constitution: